Serena1432/mkxp-z-nobihaza/README.md

 I only have Arch Linux installed, but if you find any equivalent ways for your distro please apply them.

-* Nothing special about the requirements for Linux aside from older `bison`.
-Just keep your current distro as-is and proceed building as usual.

-* I only tested the `x86-64` architecture.
-Other architectures aren't tested.
+Only the `x86-64` architecture is tested.

 ## Buildscripts